charlieccarey/bio/README.md

 In the end, I did only want the single best hit for each of the 1,000,000 input sequences.

-### Blast one set of sequences against other sets of sequences.
+### Manage many blasts.

-Over and over, I wanted to do run tblastn to find potential orthologs of sequences and wanted some flexibility in file naming and output.
+Over and over, I wanted to run blast to find potential homologs of sequences and wanted some flexibility in file naming and output.

+And maybe I was submitting different options to test their effect on the quality of my results.

 Some of these scripts make that easier, particularly it seemed I was focused on tblastn.